Title V Maternal and Child Health Services Block Grant Program

 In 1935, President Franklin D. Roosevelt enacted the Social Security Act, which provided funding for the health of our nation’s mothers, children, and families through Title V. To this day, the Title V Block Grant remains the only Federal program that focuses on improving the health of all mothers and children.
 Through Title V, states receive funds annually from the Federal government to support special projects that target underserved populations in partnership with community-level organizations and inter-district agencies.

-The U.S. Congress provides annual allotments toward Title V Programs.
-The allotments are determined by a formula looking at the percentage of children in poverty in a state compared to the children in poverty to the nation.
+The U.S. Congress provides annual allotments toward Title V programs.
+The allotments are determined by a formula looking at the percentage of children in poverty in a state compared to the children in poverty in the nation.
 States also match every $4 of Federal Title V funding with at least $3 of state and/or local funding.